 It’s also cheap and environmentally friendly as we reuse the bedding after washing it in an ecologically friendly detergent.

-What bedding is bad for African Pygmy Hedgehogs?
+What bedding is bad for hedgehogs?

-Sawdust doesn’t make a good choice for bedding as it’s quite dusty and I wouldn’t want any pygmy hedgehog to have to breathe in any dust not just when they are moving around but when they are sleeping too.
+Sawdust doesn’t make a good choice for bedding as it’s quite dusty and I wouldn’t want any hedgehog to have to breathe in any dust not just when they are moving around but when they are sleeping too.

 I wouldn’t want them to get sawdust in their eyes either and make their eyes irritated.
 The irritation could also affect their skin from the dust and them to scratch more to appease the dust nuisance.